 (a) This Undertaking applies only to the negotiation of new Access Agreements and the negotiation of Access Rights in addition to those already the subject of an Access Agreement.
-Nothing Subject to an Access Agreement being required to incorporate those clauses from the Indicative Access Holder Agreement identified as Tier 1 (mandatory) provisions for Coal in Schedule A:1 and Tier 1 (mandatory) Non-Coal provisions in Schedule A:2 as applicable, nothing in this Undertaking can require a party to an existing Access Agreement to vary a term or provision of that agreement.
+Nothing Subject to an Access Agreement being required to incorporate those clauses from the Indicative Access Holder Agreement identified as Tier 1 (Mandatory) Provisions for Coal Access Rights in Schedule A:1 and Tier 1 (Mandatory) Provisions for Non-

+Coal Access Rights in Schedule A:2 as applicable, nothing in this Undertaking can require a party to an existing Access Agreement to vary a term or provision of that agreement.